9dots/devBots/intro_to_maze.md

-# Intro to ev3.sh
+# Intro to maze

 ####Overview
-In this lesson, students will use ev3.sh to program their Lego EV3 robots.
+In this lesson, students will use ev3.sh to program their Lego EV3 robots to complete a series of mazes.

 ####Learning Goals
 By the end of the lesson, students will be able to